doug-h-rice/virtual-multicomp/README.md

 Games seem to adapt the frames per second speed to suit the hardware.

+Running code slower at a more appropriate speed using a timer tick saves power and extends battery life.

 ## Conclusions

 It allows some exprimenting with Z80 code in C and assembler using the SDCC tools and the rcasm assembler.